tdulcet/Server-Status/README.md

 * Shows certificate start/end dates and a countdown
 * Button to view the full certificate chain in Firefox's `about:certificate` [certificate viewer](https://github.com/april/certainly-something)
 * Supports showing whether the hostname or IP addresses are blacklisted
-* Respects your privacy and does not send data anywhere, all information is determined locally in your browser
+* Respects your privacy and does not send data anywhere by default, all information is determined locally in your browser
 * Supports the light/dark mode of your system automatically
 * Settings automatically synced between all browser instances and devices
 * Uses Unicode [Emojis](https://unicode.org/emoji/charts/full-emoji-list.html) for all icons